aery32/aery32/README.md

 ## Release notes

+### Changelog for the next release

+- Fixed SDRAM calculator to work with the old Aery32 board revision too

 ### v0.6.2

 - Framework updated to Aery32 development board revision A
   - LED pin changed from PC04 to PC00
   - To use the framework with the previous board version change MPART to uc3a1128 in Makefile
 - Build system now shows SDRAM usage after successful build

 ### v0.6.1